boltlessengineer/bufterm.nvim/README.md

 [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim) is great but it is hard to manually set terminal buffer to window layout user wants.

+bufterm won't save window information in Terminal object.
+So there is no *close* or *toggle* function.
+User can always manually close buffer with `:bd!` and window with `:close`

 ## Usage

 Open new terminal buffer with `:terminal` or `:BufTermEnter`